01101sam/node-https-proxy-agent/README.md

 Since this agent implements the CONNECT HTTP method, it also works with other protocols that use this method when connecting over proxies (i.e. WebSockets).

+It can also be used in conjunction with the `ws` module to establish a WebSocket connection over a SOCKS proxy.

 See the "Examples" section below for more.

 Installation
 ------------